 Some time ago I was reading an article by a parent who was commenting on her surprise that her child was suddenly gaining a myriad of skills – seemingly out of the blue.
-This was not just happening in one area, but in multiple areas: her previously non-verbal child was using new words and in the correct social context, trying new foods, and also open to new sensory experiences.
+This was not just happening in one area, but in multiple areas: her previously non-speaking child was using new words and in the correct social context, trying new foods, and also open to new sensory experiences.

 What I have noticed over the years with H is that his progress is anything but even – especially if we look at it on a small-scale.
 There are days when it has definitely felt like the cliché two steps forward – one step back.
 (However, I suppose there is often truth or reality at the centre of a cliché – and a noticing of a pattern or a tendency – or it wouldn’t be a cliché in the first place.)